lexnederbragt/MBV3070-H19/1_Data_Types.md

 **Written by Karin Lagesen**

-Note: we are using the interactive shell here.
-Start the shell by first starting a command window by typing in 'cmd' in the search field that appears when pressing the start button.
-Then, type in 'python'
+Note: we are using the interactive shell here, as in the previous exercise.

 Note: if you want to repeat something that you have already typed in, try the arrow buttons on your keyboard.